jexxme/openUptimes/README.md

 OpenUptimes is a modern, lightweight status page designed to help you monitor and display the uptime of your services.
 With its clean interface and real-time updates, you can easily keep track of your infrastructure's health and share this information with your users.

-Built with Next.js, Tailwind CSS, and Redis, OpenUptimes provides a seamless experience across all devices and can be deployed in minutes, whether you're a technical user or not.
+Built with Next.js, Tailwind CSS, and Redis, OpenUptimes provides a seamless experience across all devices and can be deployed in minutes.
+The system leverages Vercel's Edge Runtime for reliable background monitoring, ensuring consistent uptime checks even without frontend interaction.

+Unlike other solutions that require external cron jobs or additional infrastructure, OpenUptimes is fully self-contained and runs entirely on serverless and edge functions, making it perfect for one-click deployment with zero configuration.

 ## Features